jason-dubon/OnboardKit/README.md

 ```

-## 3. The ViewController you want to transition to after onboarding
+## 3. ViewController to transition to after onboarding
 ``` swift
 class MainViewController: UIViewController {